Stanford Parris: Politics

 Parris thought about running for the United States Senate in 1982 after Harry F. Byrd Jr. retired, but opted to run for reelection to the House after Harris sought to regain his old seat.
 He defeated Harris by 1,600 votes, spending $700,000 in Virginia's most expensive congressional campaign up to that point.
 He defeated State Senator Dick Saslaw with somewhat less difficulty in 1984, and easily defeated underfunded Democrats in 1986 and 1988.
 However, in 1990, he lost to Alexandria mayor Jim Moran by seven points in what is still considered an upset.
 During the campaign, Parris, referring to the issue of the Gulf War, said, "The only three people I know who support Saddam Hussein's position are Moammar Gadhafi, Yasser Arafat, and Jim Moran."
 Moran angrily responded by saying that Parris was "a deceitful, fatuous jerk", and that he wanted "to break his nose".
 Moran's well-financed campaign also focused on Parris' opposition to abortion.
 Moran upset Parris, winning by 7.1 percent.

 President George H. W. Bush appointed him to a seven-year term as President of the Saint Lawrence Seaway Development Corporation in 1991, weeks after he left Congress.
 He resigned four years later to run for a seat in the Virginia Senate.
 His primary residence after leaving Congress was in Melbourne, Florida; but he also owned property in Mathews County, Virginia.

 Death

 Stanford Parris died from heart disease on March 27, 2010, at his home in Mathews County in eastern Virginia.
 He was buried at Arlington National Cemetery.

-Upon the death of Parris, Virginia Governor Bob McDonnell said in a statement that Parris "played major leadership roles" in endeavors as varied as the establishment of the Torpedo Factory Art Center in Old Town Alexandria to flood control and closing the District of Columbia's former Lorton Reformatory in Fairfax County, and that "He used his time on this Earth to help others, and to effectively advance the ideas and principles in which he believed."
+Following the death of Parris, Virginia Governor Bob McDonnell said in a statement that Parris "played major leadership roles" in endeavors as varied as the establishment of the Torpedo Factory Art Center in Old Town Alexandria to flood control and closing the District of Columbia's former Lorton Reformatory in Fairfax County, Virginia, and that "He used his time on this Earth to help others, and to effectively advance the ideas and principles in which he believed."